-2.1 Annual Review Process
+3.1 Annual Review Process

-- At least once every calendar year, or following a major process change, the QMS Representative facilitates a review (referred to as the annual review) of the currency of the information and validity of the assumptions used in the risk assessment process for the drinking water system.
-This is undertaken by a team comprised of the Director of Public Works and/or the Environmental Services Manager and/or their designates (as required).
+At least once every calendar year, or following a major process change, the QMS Representative facilitates a review (referred to as the annual review) of the currency of the information and validity of the assumptions used in the risk assessment process for the drinking water system.
+This is undertaken by the Risk Assessment Team comprised of the Environmental Services Manager, Team Lead and Environmental Infrastructure and Compliance Supervisor and/or their designates as required.

 - 2. When reviewing the currency of the risk assessment information, the following may be considered:

 - process changes

 - reliability and redundancy of equipment

 - emergency situations

 - critical control point deviations

 - QMS non-conformances related to standard operating procedures

-Risk Assessment Methodology
+3.2 Risk Assessment Methodology